 We Don’t Need to be Perfect

 No matter what the media or your nutritionist says (as I used to practice this way), we don’t need to be “perfect” eaters.
-Today, I focus on eating healthy foods but I have softened around categorizing foods as either good or bad.
+Today, I focus on eating healthy foods for the most part - but I no longer categorize foods as either good or bad.
 I am more aware of how I am nourished by how I am living my whole life.

 Right now, I am on vacation with my sister’s family and their three kids.
 I eat what I am served.
 Period.
 I am relaxed.
 I don’t have to cook.
 Instead, I focus on the joy of being around my family.
 I am nourished by far more than the food.
 Our metabolisms are fired up by more than what we eat.
 It’s also affected by what we think and how we feel about our food (and life).

 If you missed my blog post about how your mindset affects your metabolism, you can check it out here.

 - So, how do you look at ______?
 (Insert your gas station peanut butter crackers equivalent.)

 - Can you eat _______ without a side of guilt or self-judgement?